muphy09/3s-PokeMMO-Tool/docs/KNOWN_ISSUES.md

 - Team Builder should include EVs IVs Nature and Lv to display proper stats
   - Import this data to Compare when pulled from 'Replace from Active Team'

-- OCR adjustment panel
-  - Tune OCR capture to be zoomed out/in more

 - If Live Route location is a Safari Zone, overwrite catch % to be with a Safari Ball always

 - About section

 - Include default pokeball option for catch % in Live route

-*- Day Care tab (per region)
-  - 2 slots to put Pokemon into so you can keep track of which daycare has your pokemon

 ---
 ## Known Issues